bparanj/Essential-TDD/en/16-bowling-game/16-bowling-game.markdown

     end

     context 'Strike' do
-      it "should return 300 for a perfect game" do game = Game.new
+      it "return 300 for a perfect game" do game = Game.new
         repeat(30) { game.strike }